e-sites/swift-log-papertrail/README.md

 ### Configure

-Configure the logger by bootstrapping a `DataDogLogHandler` instance.
+Configure the logger by bootstrapping a `PapertrailLogHandler` instance.

 ```swift
 import PapertrailLogHandler